zama-ai/bounty-program/Bounties/Research/Improve_multithreaded_PBS_latency.md

 Time per PBS single-thread (avx512): 18.396 ms
 ```

-Your timings should be for a single pbs on a single thread, non-amortized.
+Your timings should be for a single pbs, non-amortized.

 #### Validity of the solutions proposed
 A valid submission contains the following: